 - Consider your children’s developmental levels when making holiday plans.
 Having a Christmas tree with pretty balls on it is asking for trouble with toddlers, especially if the tree is at floor level.
 If you have a climber, then putting things just out of his or her little reach isn’t smart either.
 You can do it, but you may spend most of the season saying, “NO!”
 This doesn’t make anyone happy.

 - Pay careful attention to what your kids are dreaming of for gifts.
-Two years ago my second son told Santa that the only thing he wanted for Christmas was Donkey Kong Country 2.
+Years ago my second son told Santa the only thing he wanted was Donkey Kong Country 2.
 Unfortunately, this didn’t happen until the week before Christmas, when every copy of the game was sold out in our area (does this sound strangely like a movie plot?).
 Well, you guessed it, I wound up driving to a small town two hours away (four hours round trip) to get the last copy of the game to be had.
 Since my son knew the game was out of stock everywhere, he felt especially loved by the gift, and it was well worth the drive — but this year I’m keeping my ear to the ground early!
 By the way, I’m sure parents started the tradition of getting kids to write letters to Santa just so they could find out what their children wanted.

 - Include the kids whenever you can in your holiday preparation.
 Kids love art projects, so get them to make your holiday cards and decorate wrapping paper.
 Coloring can be very fun, or with some supervision, they can sponge paint snow flakes, Christmas trees, and other holiday symbols onto brown craft paper for an inexpensive yet festive look.